ChristopherCFleming/FauxFlix/README.md

 ## Play Video on Hover

-As you hover over each video tile, you'll notice it expands to display the video description and automatically starts to play.
+As you hover over each video tile, you'll notice it expands to display the video description and automatically plays the video.
 The former part was easy to manage with SCSS, but the latter required some out of the box thinking with React createRef (or useRef in React Hooks).
-I needed a way to refer to each specific video on MouseEnter and on MouseLeave, but regular DOM manipulation kept playing all videos instead of the one I was hovering over.
-I solved this with createRef.
+I needed a way to refer to each specific video on MouseEnter and on MouseLeave, but regular DOM manipulation couldn't cut it.

 ```JavaScript
 constructor(props) {